LascauxZelia/LascauxZelia/README.md

 ### Hi there 👋
 I'm Zelia Bontemps, PhD.
-I'm Microbiologist and Bioinformatician at Uppsala University.
+I'm Bioinformatician and microbiologist at Uppsala University.

 - 🔭 I’m currently working on a pathogenic bacteria Legionella by using New generation sequencing and many bioinformatics tools
 - 🌱 I’m currently learning a lot of stuff (mainly coding)